Hannoob/ROPvsSolid/README.md

         .Returns(fakeUser);
 ```

-This application of interfaces has some obvious bennefits, but how do we actually allow our code to not care about the specific implementation of the interface?
+This application of interfaces has some obvious benefits, but how do we actually allow our code to not care about the specific implementation of the interface?
 Well, this leads us to the second principal that matters in designing good software...

-### 2. External dependencies are injected into the constructors of classes.
+### 2. External dependencies are injected into the constructors of classes

 The idea is to invert the dependencies of classes by adding dependencies of classes as parameters in the constructor of the class, rather than having to new up these dependencies in the business logic class itself.
 (Disclaimer: There are other ways of handling dependencies that is not "constructor injection" however this is the most common and also my favorite method)